Lethal Weapon

 Among the confluence of events that led to my retirement from teaching at age 63 was the invasion of technology in the classroom.

 It wasn’t my choice.
 I tried.
 Fought the good fight.
 But there was no winning this battle, not even a Pyrrhic victory.
 I got smoked.
-I was in a battle with the ruthless classroom takeover by cellphones in the hands of unwitting minds of American teenagers.
+I was in a losing a classroom takeover by cellphones in the hands of unwitting American teenagers.
+Keep in mind that the kids weren’t the enemy.
+It was TikTok, Instagram, Snapchat and other dopamine-producing applications that siphoned their most precious classroom asset … their attention.

-As I said, I had no chance.
+I had no chance.

 Cell Power

-We have Neolithic brains, Medieval institutions and God-like technology
+Neolithic brains, Medieval institutions and God-like technology

 We have Neolithic brains, Medieval institutions and God-like technology. — E.O.
 Wilson